 The first Vulkan based game that I have used is DOOM.
 As the graph is sorted on 1080p gaming results so you are seeing GTX 1080 sitting above the RTX 2070.
 1080p testing is pointless in this game for the high-end graphics cards and the RTX 2060 – surprisingly – is no exception to that, after all, it is a cut-down version of the RTX 2070.
 On the higher resolutions, the RTX 2060 is sitting between the GTX 1070 and the GTX 1070Ti.
 There is a performance margin of 6.74% between the GTX 1070Ti and the RTX 2060 on 1440p and this margin is reduced on 2160p as it was just 2.84%.

 This game was tested using the game’s in-built benchmark.
 Here, we can see the RTX 2060 sitting comfortably between the GTX 1080 and the GTX 1070Ti.
 There is 5 FPS difference between the RTX 2060 and the GTX 1080 on the 1080p, 4 FPS difference on the 1440p and 3 FPs on the 2160p.

 Final Fantasy XV

 Final Fantasy XV was benched using the game’s dedicated benchmark.
-FPS were benched from the same benchmark.
-As this is a new title so I was only able to test it with the available graphics cards.
+As this is a new title on the bench, so I was only able to test it with the available graphics cards.
 Here, we are seeing some good competition between the GTX 1080 and the RTX 2060 though the GTX 1080 is leading with a marginal gain.